 This usually results in a percent calculation.
 The person mostly at fault is responsible for paying the damages, but the amount they pay may be reduced by the percentage the other person was at fault.
 A jury will make this determination based on the facts of the case and arguments provided.
 The judge may also give the jury extensive legal guidance about the nature of the law as it pertains to the particular case.
 The jurors are expected to follow the law as explained by the judge even if they do not agree with it when making their decision.

 The jury’s decision may also affect a person’s tax liability.
 Taxation on settlement amounts is somewhat complicated.
 Certain types of awards, such as lost wages or reimbursed medical expenses are subject to taxation, but other awards such as non-economic damages are not.
 A settlement does not always specify how much of the award was for a certain thing, so a person will need to keep independent track of their expenses.
 An experienced attorney such as the Scottsdale Estate Planning Attorney locals have been trusting for years may be needed to ensure the correct amounts are reported for taxation or the payer could face a penalty.

 While it is possible for a jury to award much more than a settlement offer, it is also possible for them to award less or none.
 Whether you should take a claim to court or accept a settlement offer is an important legal decision and part of the greater legal strategy for your case to discuss with an attorney.
 If you have been injured or have questions about a personal injury lawsuit, it is important to speak with an attorney and get legal representation as soon as possible.

-A special thanks to our authors at Hildebrand Law for their expertise in Probate and Estate Law.
+A special thanks to our authors at Arizona Estate Planning Attorneys for their expertise in Probate and Estate Law.